 Hand tool suggestions:

-Vise grips, multi function screwdriver (10 way Cline), channel locks, small and large crescent wrench, pliers with side or wire cuts, needle nose pliers, test lamp or multi-meter, small set of sockets or combination end wrenches, metal file, cold chisel and hack saw with extra blades, tie wire, duct tape, zip-tie’s, golf tee’s, #8 floor nails-4, Barr’s radiator stop leak, motor oil, ATF, Brake fluid, Teflon tape, Permatex gasket seal, fuses, Nitril gloves.
+Vise grips, multi-function screwdriver, channel locks, small and large crescent wrench, pliers with side or wire cuts, needle nose pliers, test lamp or multi-meter, small set of sockets or combination end wrenches, metal file, cold chisel and hack saw with extra blades, tie wire, duct tape, zip-tie’s, golf tee’s, #8 floor nails-4, Barr’s radiator stop leak, motor oil, ATF, Brake fluid, Teflon tape, Permatex gasket seal, fuses, Nitril gloves.